tlaplus-community/tlaplus-tool-dev-examples/tree-sitter/python/README.md

 ## How to build & run this example

 NOTE: this example will not work on linux until the tree-sitter pip package is updated to include [this fix](https://github.com/tree-sitter/py-tree-sitter/commit/204e41f1f1e316792dbb99b46fef6b7edec6862b).
+As a workaround, you can uninstall libc++ before building & running the example (as is done in this repo's CI).
+You can discuss & check the status of the release in [this](https://github.com/tree-sitter/py-tree-sitter/issues/69) issue.

 1. Check out this repo with the `--recurse submodules` parameter, or if you've already cloned the repo run `git submodule init` and `git submodule update`
 1. Install [Python 3](https://www.python.org/downloads/)